-Weboost claims the Drive Reach is more powerful than the Drive 4G-X because it has a higher uplink power level.
-The increase in uplink power enables you to "reach" cell towers beyond the range of other mobile boosters including the Drive 4G-X. Since mobile communication is bi-directional, this should also improve overall signal quality.
+Weboost claims the Drive Reach is more powerful than the Drive X (formerly Drive 4G-X) because it has a higher uplink power level.
+The increase in uplink power enables you to “reach” cell towers beyond the range of other mobile boosters including the Drive X. Since mobile communication is bi-directional, this should also improve overall signal quality.

 What Improvements Do The Drive Reach Have?